dottedmag/dottedmag.net/src/cv.md

 ## Education and Achievements

-* Finalist of International Collegiate Programmin Contest (ICPC) in 2004.
+* Finalist of International Collegiate Programming Contest (ICPC) in 2004.
 * MSc in CS, with honors.
 Novosibirsk State University, 2000-2005.
 * Systems Theory and Systems Management courses.
 Systems Management School, 2018-2020.